Norwegian – Culture/Adventure

 - Famous Norwegian composers, writers and painters like Edvard Grieg, Henrik Ibsen and Edvard Munch

-- Exhibits at The National Gallery, Maihaugen, The Munch museum and more
+- Exhibits at the National Gallery, Maihagen, The Much Museum and more

 - Norwegian heroes like Fritjof Nansen, Roald Amundsen, Thor Heyerdal, Helge Ingstad and more